-The Alabama Network of Children’s Advocacy Centers, Inc. (ANCAC or The Network) is a not-for-profit organization whose mission is to promote the multi-disciplinary process in fostering an abuse-free society for Alabama’s children and support the development of the children’s advocacy center model through public awareness, training and collaborative partnerships.
+The Alabama Network of Children’s Advocacy Centers, Inc. (ANCAC or The Network) is a not-for-profit organization whose mission is to promote the multi-disciplinary process in fostering an abuse-free society for Alabama’s children and support the development of the Children’s Advocacy Center (CAC) model through public awareness, training and collaborative partnerships.

-The Network achieves this mission through 31 Full Member centers, 2 Associate Member centers, and 2 Pilot Projects that serve 67 counties with forensic interviewing, evaluations, medical referrals, and counseling services.
+The Network achieves this mission with 47 Children's Advocacy Centers serving 67 counties with forensic interviewing, evaluations, medical referrals, and counseling services.

 Robert “Bud” Cramer, Alabama native, former United States Representative, introduced the concept of the Child Advocacy Center on local, state, and national levels in 1984.
 The first Child Advocacy Center in the nation was established in Huntsville on May 1, 1985 by Representative Cramer.